vuejs/apollo/packages/docs/data/data-masking.md

 Data masking prevents components from accessing GraphQL fields they didn't explicitly request.
 This creates loosely coupled components that are more resistant to breaking changes.

 ::: tip Recommended: Use with GraphQL Codegen
 Data masking works best with [GraphQL Codegen](https://the-guild.dev/graphql/codegen) for type-safe masked types.
-See the [TypeScript page](/data/typescript) for setup instructions.
+See the [TypeScript page](/data/typescript) for setup instructions, including the required [type augmentation](/data/typescript#enabling-data-masking-types) to make masked types work correctly.
 :::

 ## The Problem